linode/apl-docs/docs/post-install.md

 ![console-login](img/console-login.png)

-After you have successfully logged in, you will arrive at the **Otomi Dashboard**
+After you have successfully logged in, you will arrive at the **Otomi Dashboard.** To get an overview of the cosole and it's layout, checkout [Otomi Console](/docs/console)

 ![console-lading-page](img/console-landing-page.png)